wen-l-liu/HotSpot/README.md

 Accessibility features include keyboard navigation, ARIA labels, and screen reader support.

 #### Fonts selection
-I used Google Fonts to pick my fonts.
+I used Google Fonts to choose my fonts.
 Primary font is Lexend for main website text.
 Secondary font is Hammersmith One for the logo brand font.